Knox County Over 32 Percent Positive Covid Cases - NewsBreak

 New York (CNN Business) — The Covid era of free money is coming to an end.
 After dropping interest rates to zero in March 2020 to revive the economy, the Federal Reserve is shifting gears and going into inflation-fighting mode.
 Fed officials indicated Wednesday they plan to raise interest...

-A teenager charged with killing four students at a Michigan high school will pursue an insanity defense, his lawyers said in a notice filed Thursday.
-The notice comes as Crumbley, his parents and school officials face a new lawsuit over the attack at Oxford High School.
-The notice, listed in...
+SOUTHFIELD, Mich.
+(AP) — A teenager charged with killing four students at a Michigan high school will pursue an insanity defense, his lawyers said in a notice filed Thursday as he, his parents and school officials faced a new lawsuit over the attack at Oxford High School.
+The notice,...

-MIAMI BEACH, Fla.
-(AP) — The Coast Guard said Thursday that it had found four additional bodies in its search for dozens of migrants lost at sea off Florida but that it would call off its active search for survivors at sunset if it doesn’t receive any new information.

 Comments / 0